czt117/MVCG/README.md

 # Multi-Modal Video Chapter Generation
 The code is now released.
-For dataset, you can contact with Canyu Le, the dataset is stored on his server.
-However, it's 800+400 G which is too big to release.
-There is a substitute dataset you can use: https://kwaisvc.github.io/KwaiSVC/
+For datasetr, it's 800+400 G which is too big to release while also we have to consider the privacy problem.Hence, we release the dataset generation code for you.
+In addition, there is a substitute dataset you can use: https://kwaisvc.github.io/KwaiSVC/